mnelson4/printmyblog/readme.txt

 value you need to in order to get all the images to load).

 = My PDFs are missing images =
+*This is usually a problem with browsers, which our Pro Print service, so far, hasn't experienced.
+So you may want to use Pro Print with the Pro Print Service.*

 If your print-page has hundreds of images, browsers may generate PDFs that are missing images at the end.
 To fix this, just retry generate the PDF.
 Each time the browser will fetch more images.
 Continue re-generating the PDF until the images at the end are included.

 = The Print Page says "There seems to be an error initializing...", or is stuck on "Loading Content", or I can't filter by categories or terms from the print setup page=
+*This isn't a problem for Pro Print (even when printing using your browser for free.)
+If you'd rather use Quick Print, keep reading...*

 A plugin has probably disabled the WP REST API, which Print My Blog uses for loading data.